 Does the team have an agreed method for working through problems and conflict?

 Working through opposing sides of an issue in order to come to the best available resolution is a key strength of the best project teams.
 Successful teams have a healthy approach to working through conflict together, reaching an agreement, and moving on.

 In some cases, this is supported by the project methodology, for example the Agile-based methodologies which include a regular team retrospective.
 In other cases, it is supported by having well defined roles and responsibility for decision making, or perhaps a try-test-assess cycle for when the team works through and evaluates different options.
-More important than the team using any particular approach is that the team has at least one approach which they actually use in practice.
+More important than the team using any is that the team has at least one approach which they actually use in practice.